ishiuba/isSTAR-P/README.md

 Just kidding, I want to make sure the project's update didn't mess anything.
 So I'll test, commit, check if I miss something and only then share it here.

+2025-07-09: The flask project will now be updated every 3~6 months.
+The monthly changes from may to june were so small that I believe it's not a good idea to keep sharing every month/+ but rather wait a bit more so you can actually notice a change!

 ---

 Thank you for visiting! ⭐ Star this repository if you find it helpful!